stesta/stesta.github.io/services/index.markdown

 			<i class="pull-left icon-directions"></i>
 			<div class="content-boxes-in-v4">
 				<h2>Web Development</h2>
 				<p>We build everything from static websites up to enterprise grade custom web applications.
 Using the latest web development techniques and technologies helps to provide beautiful, functional and easily maintained websites and web applications.
 Looking for help with an existing site?
-Our service offerings include updating an existing sites and helping with SEO (Search Engine Optimization).</p>
+Our service offerings include updating existing sites and helping with SEO (Search Engine Optimization).</p>
 				<!--<a href="#">Learn More</a>-->
 			</div>
 		</div>